 1. Use Threads to focus discussions

-For PMs, it is inevitable that projects involve many aspects.
+For PMs, its inevitable that projects involve many aspects.
 When we discuss about a specific topic, we talk in threads, thus making conversations organized and focused.

 2. Compose release notes together

-You cannot expect one person to cover all product functions.
+You cant expect one person to cover all product functions.
 A rational division of labor is the key to success.
-Using Docs, each person has a specific duty, and can write part of a release note, online and in real time.
+Using Docs, each person has a specific duty, and can write part of a release note in real time.